 The field of education is constantly evolving, and the COVID-19 pandemic sped the rate at which teachers and students had to adapt to teaching and learning outside the normal classroom setting.
 Unfortunately, according to an analysis by McKinsey & Company, the “impact of the pandemic on K–12 student learning was significant, leaving students on average five months behind in mathematics and four months behind in reading by the end of the school year.”
-In light of the learning gap, many educators are seeking ways to hone their craft in areas that make the most sense for their students.
+In light of the learning gap, many educators are looking to their professional development resources for ways to hone their craft in areas that make the most sense for their students.

 How do teachers plan for professional development?